1) Diaspora/Israel Relationships.

 - Withdrawal from Lebanon of Syrian, Israeli, and any remaining PLO forces.

 - The tragedy of the civil war in Lebanon can only be overcome through new negotiations in that country between and among the religious and ethnic factions and the central government.
-A necessary balance of power must be established through distribution of government portfolios reflective of the various constituencies.
+A necessary balance of power must be established through the distribution of government portfolios reflective of the various constituencies.

 - We adhere to the Camp David Agreements as the best formula, when fully implemented, for peace in the area and we again commend Israel on her sacrifices in the Sinai toward this end.
 We urge Israel and her neighbors, including Jordan, to move forward together in establishing secure and peaceful coexistence.